marmessi93/LCE/README.rst

 The full information about LCE design and evaluation can be found in the associated `journal paper <https://hal.inria.fr/hal-03599214/document>`_:

 ..
 [1] Fauvel, K., E. Fromont, V. Masson, P. Faverdin and A. Termier.
-"XEM: An Explainable-by-Design Ensemble Method for Multivariate Time Series Classification", Data Mining and Knowledge Discovery, 36(3):917–957, 2022
+XEM: An Explainable-by-Design Ensemble Method for Multivariate Time Series Classification.
+Data Mining and Knowledge Discovery, 36(3):917–957, 2022